vini-torino/zafrana/zabbix_grafana_guide.md

  - After first login.

-        - Go to Administration
+        - Go to Administration.
-        - Then click on Users
+        - Then click on Users.
-        - Click on the Admin user
+        - Click on the Admin user.
-        - Go on Passoword and click - Change Password
+        - Go on Passoword and click - Change Password.
-        - Write your new password down, for future use
+        - Write your new password down, for future use.

 ---